DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/db_and_dbtable.md

 ***

-The database class and tables can be manipulated via Db Visualizer tool window.
+The `Db` class and tables can be manipulated via Db Visualizer tool window.
 You can show Db Visualizer tool window by clicking menu "View" -> "Other Windows" -> "Db Visualizer" in Visual Studio:

 ![image](/images/db_visualizer.jpg)